akoimeexx/teraport-datapack/readme.md

 A minecraft 1.13+ datapack that implements `/home`, `/sethome`, and `/back` like behavior via commands and triggers accessed through a written book.

+Why "Teraport"?
+It's a reference to Schlock Mercenary; a great webcomic.

 `readme.md` is not required in the datapack zip file, but may be included with no ill effects.